 The majority of early deaths occur in just ten countries, including India, China, Nigeria, Pakistan, Indonesia, the Democratic Republic of Congo, Ethiopia, Brazil, Russia, and Bangladesh.
-Four countries – India, China, Nigeria, and Pakistan – account for 5.7 million early deaths, or 40% of the global total.
-In many of these countries early deaths represent a large proportion of overall deaths, above the global average of 26%, and far above Japan’s 3.2% – the world’s best.
-For example, in Nigeria, home to the world’s third largest concentration of early deaths, 77% of all deaths occur among people under fifty.
-In the Democratic Republic of Congo it is 62%, in Ethiopia 48%, in Pakistan 42%, in Bangladesh 33%, in India 30%, and in Indonesia 28%.
+Four countries – India, China, Nigeria, and Pakistan – account for 5.7 million early deaths, or 42% of the global total.
+In many of these countries early deaths represent a large proportion of overall deaths, above the global average of 25%, and far above Japan’s 3% – the world’s best.
+For example, in Nigeria, home to the world’s third largest concentration of early deaths, 69% of all deaths occur among people under fifty.
+In the Democratic Republic of Congo it is 62%, in Ethiopia 48%, in Pakistan 50%, in Bangladesh 33%, in India 28%, and in Indonesia 28%.

-Infectious diseases are also leading causes of death among children aged five to 14 (especially malaria, typhoid, HIV/AIDS, pneumonia, diarrhea, and meningitis), but road injuries and drowning are also big killers.
+Infectious diseases are also leading causes of death among children aged five to 14 (especially typhoid, malaria, HIV/AIDS, pneumonia, diarrhea, and meningitis), but road injuries and drowning are also big killers.

 HIV/AIDS is the largest cause of death among 15 to 49 year olds, but deaths from road injuries, self-harm, and interpersonal violence are also a major problem.
 Other leading killers for this group include heart disease, tuberculosis, and stroke.
 The leading causes of death for men and women under fifty are similar, but road injuries, heart disease, and interpersonal violence claim the lives of many more young men.
-For females, death in pregnancy and childbirth is also a major killer, claiming 230,000 lives.
+For females, death in pregnancy and childbirth is also a major killer, claiming 194,000 lives.

-The leading risk factors for death before 50 years include high blood pressure, tobacco smoking, household air pollution, poor diet, and alcohol use.
-Obesity, diabetes and child underweight are also major risks.
+The leading risk factors for death before 50 years include low birth weight/short gestation, child growth failure, alcohol use, air pollution, unsafe sex, high blood pressure, unsafe water, obesity, smoking, and high cholesterol.
 Leading risk factors vary by geography and by gender.
-For example, in Sub-Saharan Africa, low birth weight/short gestation, child growth failure, unsafe sex, unsafe water, and poor sanitation are leading risk factors for early death.
-In South Asia, low birth weight/short gestation, high blood pressure, ambient air pollution, child growth failure, and high cholesterol are the top five risk factors.
+For example, in Sub-Saharan Africa, low birth weight/short gestation, child growth failure, unsafe sex, unsafe water, and air pollution are leading risk factors for early death.
+In South Asia, low birth weight/short gestation, child growth failure, air pollution, high blood pressure, and alcohol use are the top five risk factors.

-The leading risk factors for early death among females are low birth weight/short gestation, child growth failure, unsafe sex, ambient air pollution, and household air pollution.
+The leading risk factors for early death among females are low birth weight/short gestation, child growth failure, unsafe sex, air pollution, and household air pollution.
 In contrast, low birth weight/short gestation, alcohol, smoking, child growth failure, and high blood pressure are the leading risks for early death among males.